parus-cristatus/tolokapizza/README.md

 - GET exif data from photos and check the location on Google maps
 - GET attachments from data collection project and send them to Cloud storage to get direct links for the verification project
 - POST bonuses to a group of users.
 The amount depends on the quantity of submitted assignments
+- GET all assignments from pool and save them to json file (with length parameter)

 tolokakit/ folder - with the help of Toloka Kit lib